PBAF logo 70+ Financial institutions - $ 14 + Trillion in total assets

 Target group: Financial institutions & impact investors that have limited knowledge and experience, to more experienced financial institutions & impact investors

-Roel Nozeman, Senior Advisor on Biodiversity at ASN Bank and PBAF Programme Director, presented the report today on behalf of the 36 PBAF participants.
+Roel Nozeman, Senior Advisor on Biodiversity at ASN Bank and PBAF Programme Director, presents the report on behalf of the PBAF participants.

-Roel Nozeman, Senior Advisor on Biodiversity at ASN Bank and PBAF Programme Director, presented the report today on behalf of the 36 PBAF participants.
+Roel Nozeman, Senior Advisor on Biodiversity at ASN Bank and PBAF Programme Director, presents the report on behalf of the PBAF participants.

 Biodiversity is under severe pressure worldwide.
 And yet our society and economies are highly dependent on the functions that nature provides.
 The financial sector has a crucial role to play in reducing damage to biodiversity and in guiding the sustainable use, protection and restoration of nature.
 Being able to measure our impact on biodiversity is an important prerequisite for fulfilling this role.
 The report we are presenting today gives banks, asset managers and pension funds the insights they need to get started on this right away.
 It is an invitation to all financial institutions worldwide to join us in building a sustainable future.